shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 # Introduction

-In this tutorial, we will be creating a collection of generative NFTs and a minting machine on the Solana blockchain.
+In this tutorial, you will learn to create a collection of generative NFTs and a minting machine on the Solana blockchain.

-First, We generate our NFT collection using an algorithm and then upload those to blockchain and finally create a marketplace for users to mint our NFTs and own them.
-You can refer to [pixelape.art](https://pixelape.art/#/) as an example of what we will be building.
+First, you'll generate your NFT collection using an algorithm and then you'll upload those to arweave using metaplex and finally, you'll create a marketplace for users to mint your NFTs.
+You can refer to [pixelape.art](https://pixelape.art/#/) as an example of the final result.

-We will use three tools:
-**HashLips art engine**: this tool is an open-source program to create unique generative NFTs.
-**Metaplex**: this tool helps us to launch our collection on Solana.
-**Candy machine**: this tool helps us to create a frontend for our candy mint machine

 # Prerequisites

-Basic familiarity with javascript and json.
+Basic familiarity with JavaScript and JSON.

 # Requirements